 Now, I may be wrong on that and the next issue will prove to me that the creature is in fact not dead.
 I just don’t know as we never see him again after his body is tossed aside.

 Like I mentioned earlier, the art for this series is still one of the major highlights.
 I like everyone’s look, and I am enjoying the cute, cuddlyness of all the creatures.
 I actually really want to see one evolve, if that’s indeed what they do.
-I’m not really sure how the creatures chang9322430_orige, but I would love to see it happen at some point.
+I’m not really sure how the creatures change, but I would love to see it happen at some point.

 Capture Creatures isn’t a bad series.
 It’s actually quite fun and energetic.
 There’s just not a lot really holding it together, and I feel as if Gibson and Dreistadt are simply biding their time until they get to the really good stuff.
 Issue #4 introduced what looks like a possible future for Tamzen, and that seemed really interesting.
 I just don’t know how much of this dwindled rope I can keep climbing until I reach that point.
 They have to give me something more from this point on.